jenkins-x/jx-docs/README.md

 If you want to build the site locally on your machine, you need to [install](https://gohugo.io/getting-started/installing) Hugo.
 Check the [Makefile](./Makfile) for the latest recommended version use and check whether the environment variables of Golang are set.
+Set the env variable HUGO_GH_ACCESS_TOKEN to a github token that can read from jenkins-x/jx repo to allow the contributors plugin to run.

 Once installed, you can run:

 ```bash